 ABGPA Midstream promotes regional growth within our industry by awarding financial support through our scholarship program to Engineering and Technical School students interested in Midstream careers.
-For the 2017/2018 academic school year, the Appalachian Basin Chapter plans to award scholarships up to a total of $15,000.
+For the 2018 academic school year, the Appalachian Basin Chapter will award multiple scholarships up to $2,500 each.

 The ABGPA Midstream Scholarship Committee is composed of a minimum of three members appointed by the Board of Directors.
 Applications will be reviewed by the Scholarship Committee and will provide a recommendation of nominees to the Board of Directors.